Karlsruhe Institute of Technology: Rankings and reputation

 In the Nature Index (1 May 2022 – 30 April 2023), which measures the scientific strength of different institutions on the basis of publications in 82 high-quality scientific journals, the KIT ranks second in the field of physical sciences among the universities in Germany, 7th in Europe, and 63rd worldwide.
-TU Munich ranks first in Germany, ranks three to five are followed by LMU Munich, University of Hamburg, and University of Mainz.
+The Technical University of Munich ranks first in Germany, ranks three to five are followed by LMU Munich, the University of Hamburg, and the University of Mainz.